-Addiction is characterized by four main concepts, including compulsion, lack of self-control, psychological and/or physical dependence, and tolerance.
-The constant urge to consume drugs like heroin and/or alcohol can push someone to go to extraordinary heights, usually to their own detriment, to find and use these substances.
+Most people characterize addiction using four main concepts, including compulsion, lack of self-control, psychological and/or physical dependence, and tolerance.
+The constant urge to consume drugs like heroin or alcohol can push someone to go to extraordinary heights, usually to their detriment, to find and use these substances.

-These harmful substances inevitably interrupt the normal balance of chemicals in the body, resulting in behavioral and physical changes.
+These harmful substances inevitably interrupt the healthy balance of chemicals in the body, resulting in behavioral and physical changes.
 The substances inhibit a person’s ability to make sound decisions and can even foster violence or belligerent behavior.
-As the body grows accustom to the abuse, a person can develop a physical dependence on the substance.
-Without it, an individual will not be able to function properly and can even experience a painful withdrawal if deprived from the substance long enough.
+As the body grows accustomed to the abuse, a person can develop a physical dependence on the substance.
+Without it, an individual will not be able to function correctly and can even experience a painful withdrawal if deprived of the substance long enough.

-Most addicts are driven to continue their substance abuse in order escape the troubles of life.
-Many substances, like drugs and alcohol, release a large influx of dopamine into the brain.
-This chemical is responsible for controlling emotions, and large enough quantities can result in a feeling of extreme happiness, known as euphoria.
-Once hooked, addicts hope to recreate this experience by taking more and more of the substance, which can cause tolerance.
-Addicts may use more of a substance in order to maintain the same effect as the body grows more accustom to it.
+Most addicts continue their substance abuse to escape the troubles of life.
+Many substances, like drugs and alcohol, release a massive influx of dopamine into the brain.
+This chemical is responsible for controlling emotions, and enough quantities can result in a feeling of extreme happiness, known as euphoria.
+Once hooked, addicts try to recreate this experience by taking more and more of the substance, which can cause tolerance.
+Addicts may use more of a substance to maintain the same effect as the body grows more accustom to it.

 In most cases, the addiction can be so debilitating that individuals are unable to maintain their responsibilities at work and in the home.
-Consequently, some addicts are forced to live on the streets and engage in criminal activities into order to supply their habit.
+Consequently, addiction forces some addicts to live on the streets and engage in criminal activities to supply their habit.
 Unlike what many think, overcoming an addiction is not as simple as wanting to stop.
-The painful repercussions of withdrawal are sometimes too great to keep some addicts from entering recovery.
+The painful repercussions of withdrawal are sometimes too imposing to keep some addicts from entering recovery.

-Although usually overlooked, the involvement of family and friends can also play a major role in an individual’s addiction.
+Although usually overlooked, the involvement of family and friends can also play a significant role in an individual’s addiction.
 Many family members must witness their loved one change as their addiction takes hold.
-Their personalities may change.
-They might become more isolated or combative.
+Their personalities may change, or they become more isolated or combative.
 Either way, the toll it takes on family and friends is significant enough to push them to do things that subsequently enable addictive behaviors.
-In order to successfully combat addiction, family and friends need to understand how their actions might be more destructive than beneficial.
+To successfully combat addiction, family and friends need to understand how their actions might be more destructive than beneficial.
 That way, their loved one can seek the treatment they desperately need.

-Since the psychological and physical dependence of substance abuse can be strong, individuals may flip-flop between long term sobriety and addiction, making the recovery process even more difficult.
-Ultimately, the process of recovery can seem daunting, but rather than facing it alone, individuals struggling with addiction should seek support from a recovery center, which can provide the necessary insight and guidance to help them face their fears and overcome addiction for good.
+The psychological and physical dependence on substance abuse can be intense.
+As such, individuals may flip-flop between long term sobriety and addiction, making the recovery process even more difficult.
+Ultimately, the process of recovery can seem daunting.
+Rather than facing it alone, individuals struggling with addiction should seek support from a recovery center.
+We can provide the necessary insight and guidance to help them face their fears and overcome addiction for good.

-The Faces Of Addiction Affect More Than Just The Addict
+The Faces Of Drug Addiction Affect More Than Just The Addict

 San Antonio Recovery Center understands that the faces of addiction affects everyone.
-Whether, you that college star that broke his leg and turned to heroin or that super nice business executive that turned to alcohol.
-Addiction is co-occurring and needs a 90-day drug & alcohol rehab program to fight.
-Call us today as you can talk to one of our licensed clinicians here in San Antonio, Texas.
+Addiction can be co-occurring and needs a drug & alcohol rehab program to fight.
+Call us today at 866.957.7885 as you can talk to one of our licensed clinicians here in San Antonio, Texas.